-The Company identifies capital as share capital, cash and receivables that are expected to be realized in cash.
+The Company identifies capital as share capital and cash.
 The Company raises capital through private and public share offerings and related party loans and advances.
 Capital is managed in a manner consistent with the risk criteria and policies provided by the board of directors and followed by management.
 All sources of financing and major expenditures are analyzed by management and approved by the board of directors.

-The Company's primary objectives when managing capital is to safeguard and maintain the Company's financial resources for continued operations and to fund expenditure programs to further advance oil and natural gas property interests.
+The Company's primary objectives when managing capital is to safeguard and maintain the Company's financial resources for continued operations and to fund expenditure programs to further advance oil and natural gas property interests